The JPEG file format is a lossy compressed file format developed in

 An integer between

-will result in no compression.- smoothing
+0and100defining the quality/size tradeoff.
+Setting this to100will result in no compression.- smoothing

 A smoothing factor to apply before compression, from